MBACP Dip.Couns. LLB (Hons)

 Areas of counselling I deal with

-I am currently conducting all sessions by Zoom, with a view to re-introducing in-person sessions in the autumn of 2021.
+I am currently conducting all sessions by Zoom, with a view to re-introducing in-person sessions in spring 2022.